johnhckuo/Facebook_VR_Player/README.md

 <img src="https://i.imgur.com/eWrp9Di.jpg">
 </p>
 ## Usage
-1. Copy the ID of Facebook fanpage which posts a 360 degree videos.
+1. Copy the ID of Facebook fanpage which posts a 360° videos.
 (The page ID is the string after the URL of Facebook)<br />
 <p align=center>
 <img src="https://i.imgur.com/WfZsb0O.png">
 </p>
 Take https://www.facebook.com/360vidz/ for example, its page ID will be '360vidz'. <strong>Copy it!</strong><br /><br />
 2. Paste the ID to page_Id and press 'submit'.
-We will retrieve all the playable 360 videos for you in seconds.<br />
+We will retrieve all the playable 360° videos for you in seconds.<br />
 <p align=center>
 <img src="https://i.imgur.com/PeJCjEF.png">
 </p>